FIEO FIEO

 14. Agree to the Terms and Conditions on the Declaration page and complete the application with a digital signature, including your name, place, and designation.

-Procedure for Issuing Certificates of Origin
+Procedure for Issuing Certificate of Origin

 For detailed information on the process of issuing a Certificate of Origin, kindly visit the website of the FIEO registration on Vakilsearch

-Free Trade Agreement Certificates of Origin
+Free Trade Agreement Certificate of Origin

 Exporters participating in free trade agreements with the U.S. and other countries may need to submit a designated form as evidence of origin.
 This action enables their products to qualify for preferential duty rates.
 Various sources, including the U.S., provide examples of such forms.
 Customs and Border Protection website, export.gov, or the customs or chamber of commerce websites of the destination country.